thecannawiki/cannawiki-js/src/wiki/Anatomy_of_Cannabis.md

 The outer perimeter or edge of a leaf.
 Cannabis is well recognized due to the distinctive shape of its leaf margins.

 #### Stomata
-Stomata are tiny pores in the plant tissue that allow for [[Plant processes#Gas exchange|gas exchange]].
+Stomata are tiny pores in the plant tissue that allow for [gas exchange](/Plant processes#gas_exchange).
 The majority can be found on the underside of the leaves but they are also found on the surface of leaves and stems.

 ## Buds
 [[File:Bud anatomy.png|thumb|350x350px]]The raceme of the cannabis plant.